About our Working Dogs

 - We don’t own more adult dogs than we need.
 We don’t own ‘brood bitches’ that do nothing but produce pups.
 Our bitches go to work every day.

 - Our dogs are not trial dogs, they are work dogs.
-We love trialling, and have been successful, but it is definitely not our priority when breeding.
+We love trialling, and are proud of our success.
+But our priority when making breeding decisions is and always will be work!

 What We Do…